trackit/aws-workflow-live-streaming/README.md

 With a `POST` request to `/streams/{stream_id}/start`, the API will start the MediaLive Channel and you will be able to send data with your streaming software.

-### 3. Select the stream for the live Cloudfront distributio
+### 3. Select the stream for the live Cloudfront distribution

-With a `POST` request to `/streams/{stream_id}/live`, the API will associate the stream with the "live" Cloudfront distribution, setting the domain `live.frontendmasters.com` to the mediapackage url for this stream.
+With a `POST` request to `/streams/{stream_id}/live`, the API will associate the stream with the "live" Cloudfront distribution, setting the Cloudfront live domain to the mediapackage url for this stream.

 ### 4. Stream your content